 Erasmus+ Traineeship Competition

 A competition is open for Erasmus+ student or recent graduate traineeship grants for traineeships in any country of the world.
-Application deadline is the 31st of October, 2023.
+Application deadline is the 29th of February, 2024.

 The placement period is from 2 to 6 months.
 Recent graduate traineeship must end – in a year after graduation.